shivanshkc/lightshow/benchmarks/README.md

 # Benchmarks

-This folder stores performance benchmark artifacts for Lightshow v2.
+This folder stores performance benchmark artifacts for Lightshow.

 ## Commands